When Should I Get a Workers’ Comp Lawyer in Massachusetts?

-While injured workers are not required to use a workers’ compensation lawyer to pursue their claim, those who do are successful substantially more often, and often get through the claims process faster.
-Below are some of the areas where having a Malden workers’ compensation lawyer by your side can be a serious advantage.
+While injured workers are not required to use a Workers’ Compensation lawyer to pursue their claim, those who do are successful substantially more often and tend to get through the claims process faster.
+Below are some areas where having a Malden Workers’ Compensation lawyer by your side can be a serious advantage.

 Filing Your Claim

-You would not believe how many workers’ comp claims are delayed or denied because of mistakes in paperwork.
-Massachusetts workers’ comp attorneys are aware of the common issues found in claims and can help you avoid those, as well as meet all the relevant procedural deadlines.
+You would not believe how many Workers’ Comp claims are delayed or denied because of mistakes in paperwork.
+Massachusetts Workers’ Comp attorneys are aware of the common issues found in claims and can help you avoid those and meet all the relevant procedural deadlines.

 Appealing a Denial

 Insurance companies deny claims all the time, especially when they recognize that the claimant doesn’t have legal representation.
 Initial denials are often used as a tactic to try to get claimants to give up on their recovery, ultimately saving the insurance company money.
 However, many claimants who receive denials are unaware that they have the opportunity to appeal the denial.
 You should contact an attorney before you even file the claim so that they can begin working on the appeal immediately if your claim is rejected.

 There are several stages of appeal for Workers’ Comp denials, including the potential to go all the way up to the Massachusetts Appeals Court, the highest judicial body in the Commonwealth.
 However, to exercise your right to appeal, you must adhere to very tight procedural deadlines, of which a seasoned Cambridge Workers’ Comp lawyer will be well aware.